djego/ecommerce-peru-scrap-cli/readme.md

-# Products of e-commerce API
+# Products list API
 > From Scraping to API

-A list of products from e-commerce websites more popular of peru
+A list of products from some e-commerce websites more popular of Perú

 ## Features